NethServer/docs/administrator-manual/en/accounts.rst

 Admin account
 =============

-If a **local AD or LDAP provider** is installed, an *admin* user, member of  the *administrators* group is created automatically.
+If a **local AD or LDAP provider** is installed, an *admin* user, member of the *domain admins* group is created automatically.
 This account allows access to all configuration pages within the Server Manager.
 It is initially *disabled* and has no access from the console.